Financial Literacy Basics

 Common misconceptions about APR

-Misconception one: APR includes every cost of borrowing.
+The first is the assumption that APR includes every cost of borrowing.
 It includes most, but not all.
-Some optional fees — late payment fees, prepayment penalties on certain loans, account-management fees on credit cards — are not part of APR.
+Some optional fees — late payment fees, prepayment penalties on certain loans, account-management fees on credit cards — aren't part of APR.
 The loan paperwork is the only place to see the complete fee schedule.

-Misconception two: a loan with a higher APR always costs more.
-It usually does, but not always.
+The second is that a loan with a higher APR always costs more.
+It does in most cases, but not always.
 APR assumes the loan is held to its full term.
-A mortgage with high upfront fees has a higher APR but might cost less in practice if it is refinanced or paid off early.
+A mortgage with high upfront fees has a higher APR but can cost less in practice if it's refinanced or paid off early.
 A loan held for less than its full term changes the math.

 What research and experts say